Miangas: Post Indonesian independence

-On 4 July 1956, Indonesia, represented by Ambassador Soehardjo Wirjopranoto, and the Philippines, represented by Ambassador Jose T. Fuentebella, signed the Agreement on Immigration Between the Republic of the Philippines and the Republic of Indonesia, that allowed border residents in Sangihe, Talaud, Nunukan, Balut, and Sarangani, who had a laissez-passer, to cross the border to trade, visit family, worship, and travel.
-On 16 September 1965, Jusuf Ronodipuro of Indonesia and Leon T. Garcia of the Philippines signed a Directives and Guidelines on the Implementation of the Immigration Agreement on Repatriation and Border Crossing Arrangement Between Republic of Indonesia and the Republic of the Philippines, to clarify the first agreement, making Marore, Miangas, Mabila, and Balut the checkpoints.
+In 1956, Indonesia and the Philippines signed an agreement to allow border residents in Sangihe, Talaud, Nunukan, Balut, and Sarangani who had a laissez-passer to cross the border.
+In 1965, an implementation agreement designated Marore, Miangas, Mabila, and Balut as checkpoints.

-In 1972, the island was hit by a tsunami, and 90 householders were moved by the government to Bolaang-Mongondow Regency as a result.
+In 1972, the island was hit by a tsunami, 90 households were moved to Bolaang-Mongondow Regency as a result.

-In 2005, the Indonesian government refused a shipping line from Miangas to Davao (part of the Philippines).
-In the same year, Miangas Village Secretary Jhonlyi Awala died from a beating at the hands of the Chief of Police of Miangas.
-About 200 people, dressed in black, demonstrated to express their outrage at the senseless death and the island's neglect by the Indonesian state.
-They lowered the Indonesian flag at the Miangas pier and instead raised the Philippine flag.
-Talaud Regent Elly Engelbert Lasut, who arrived from Manado, de-escalated the situation.
+In 2005, Indonesia refused a shipping line from Miangas to Davao.
+In the same year, Miangas village secretary Jhonlyi Awala died after being beaten by Miangas chief of police.
+Protesters lowered the Indonesian flag and raised the Philippine flag, citing neglect of the island.
+Talaud regent arrived to de-escalate the situation.

-According to Ministry of Foreign Affairs (Indonesia), the Philippine Tourism Authority in February 2009 published a map which included Miangas into the Philippines' territory.
+In 2009, Indonesia said the Philippine Tourism Authority published a map which included Miangas into the Philippines' territory, but suggested the map was drawn by a private company that was not aware of official borders, as both countries signed an extradition treaty in 1976 which recognized Miangas as Indonesia's territory.

-A monument, named Monumen Patung Santiago (Monument Statue of Santiago), was built and inaugurated on the island in 2009 to commemorate Santiago who defended the island from the Dutch colonials.
-In 2011, the island could be reached by ship operated by Pelni.
+In 2009, a monument was built and inaugurated on the island by Commander of the Armed Forces Djoko Santoso to commemorate Santiago who defended the island from the Dutch.

+In 2011, Miangas could be reached by larger ships operated by Pelni.

-In 2014, both the governments of the Philippines and Indonesia officially demarcated their maritime borders, with Miangas recognized as within the waters of Indonesia.
+In 2014, Indonesia and the Philippines concluded negotiations over maritime borders, with the waters surrounding Miangas recognized as part of Indonesia.

-Starting from 12 March 2017, a flight from Manado serves this island once a week.
+Miangas Airport was inaugurated by President Joko Widodo.
+The inaugural flight served this airport several months later in 2017.
+A flight from Manado Airport serves the island once a week.
 The flight, operated by Wings Air, lands at Miangas Airport every Sunday.